bruceravel/SCFtests/README.md

 9. The uranyl calculation was a bit challenging with [_feff85exafs_](https://github.com/xraypy/feff85exafs).
-To get the program to run to complation, it was necessary to set the FOLP parameter to 0.9 for each unique potential.
+To get the program to run to completion, it was necessary to set the FOLP parameter to 0.9 for each unique potential.
 Given that the quality of the fit was much the same as for using _Feff6_, this was not examined further.
 Still, this merits further attention for this